substratusai/substratusai.github.io/docs/quickstart.md

 ```

-If you are interested in continuing your journey through Substratus, take a look at the [Guided Walkthrough](./category/walkthrough) to learn how to finetune models with your own dataset and much more!
+If you are interested in continuing your journey through Substratus, take a look at the [guides](./category/guides) to learn how to finetune models with your own dataset and much more!

 ## Cleanup